-At December 31, 2022, our borrowings consisted of \$294.8 million outstanding under the 2026 Term Loans.
-The 2026 Term Loans bear interest at LIBOR plus 2.5%, with a LIBOR floor of 0.5%.
+At December 31, 2023, our borrowings consisted of \$291.8 million outstanding under the 2026 Term Loans.
+The 2026 Term Loans bear interest at SOFR plus a credit spread adjustment applicable to the interest period and an applicable margin of 2.5% with a floor of 0.5%.
 Principal payments of \$0.8 million are to be made quarterly through 2025, with a final payment of \$285.8 million due in March 2026.
-Please refer to Note 6, Long-Term Debt, in the "Notes to Consolidated Financial Statements" in this Directors' Report for a discussion of our outstanding term loans.
+Please refer to Note 7, Long-Term Debt, in the "Notes to Consolidated Financial Statements" in this Directors' Report for a discussion of our outstanding term loans.